Feature Spec One-Pager Builder

 • Record decisions with their reasons.
 “Chose Postgres over Redis because we need durable history” prevents the same debate re-opening in review three times.

 • Promote open questions to the top of the meeting.
-The open-questions list is the agenda for spec review; resolve them and the page becomes the plan of record.
+The open-questions list is the natural agenda for spec review.
+Resolve every question and the page becomes the plan of record.